junglesta/wherenodoctor/__LAB/chapters/13-some-very-common-sicknesses.md

 1. PREVENT OR CONTROL DEHYDRATION.
 A person with diarrhea must drink a lot of liquids.
 If diarrhea is severe or there are signs of dehydration, give him Rehydration Drink (p.
 152).
 Even if he does not want to drink, gently insist that he do so.
 Have him take several swallows every few minutes.

 2. MEET NUTRITIONAL NEEDS.
 A person with diarrhea needs food as soon as he will eat.
 This is especially important in small children or persons who are already poorly nourished.
 Also, when a person has diarrhea, food passes through the gut very quickly and is not all used.
-So give the person food many times a day—especially if he only takes a little at a time.
+So give the person food many times a dayespecially if he only takes a little at a time.

   - A baby with diarrhea should go on breastfeeding.
-  - An underweight child should get plenty of energy foods and some body-building foods (proteins) all the time he has diarrhea—and extra when he gets well.
+  - An underweight child should get plenty of energy foods and some body-building foods (proteins) all the time he has diarrheaand extra when he gets well.
 If he stops eating because he feels too sick or is vomiting, he should eat again as soon as he can.
 Giving Rehydration Drink will help the child be able to eat.
 Although giving food may cause more frequent stools at first, it can save his life.
-  - If a child who is underweight has diarrhea that lasts for many days or keeps coming back, give him more food more often—at least 5 or 6 meals each day.
+  - If a child who is underweight has diarrhea that lasts for many days or keeps coming back, give him more food more oftenat least 5 or 6 meals each day.
 Often no other treatment is needed.
   - If possible, give zinc supplements to a baby or child with diarrhea (see p.
 381).